 World of Warcraft Expansions Ranked

-Taking almost no fans of Warcraft by surprise, Warlords of Draenor clocks in at number 7 in our list of expansions.
-It represents the frequently listless doldrums after Cataclysm, leaning heavily into heartless daily quests instead of the world-ranging hero work that had populated previous expansions.
-Most of the content was level-gated behind the rapidly growing level cap as well, meaning that new players couldn’t experience any of the new content as they worked their way up.
+Taking almost no one by surprise — except for that one person who inexplicably loves it — Warlords of Draenor clocks in at number eight in our list of expansions.
+It represents the lowest point of the listless doldrums after Cataclysm, leaning heavily into heartless daily quests instead of the world-ranging hero work of previous expansions.
+Most of the content was level-gated behind the rapidly growing level cap, meaning that new players wouldn’t experience any new content as they worked their way up.

 Not to mention that this was the first expansion not to include any new classes or races.